Miss Kansas USA

 The Miss Kansas USA pageant is a competition that selects the representative for the state of Kansas in the Miss USA pageant.
 The pageant is directed by Vanbros and Associates, headquartered in Lenexa, Kansas.
 In 1992, the state joined the Vanbros group, under the directorship of Miss Kansas 1998 Jennifer Vannatta-Fisher.

 Kansas did not place at Miss USA until 1973, the third-to-last state to make their first placement.
 From then, no delegate from Kansas made the cut until 1991, when Kelli McCarty won the crown in Wichita.
 McCarty's win made Kansas the only state to host one Miss USA and Miss Teen USA to win in their home state, as Keylee Sue Sanders won Miss Teen USA 1995, which was also held in Wichita.
 Kansas also had two first runners-up, including Danielle Boatwright, who would later win Survivor: Guatemala in 2005, one second runner-up, one third runner-up, and one fourth runner-up, among others.
 The most recent placement was Bella Whitlock in 2024, placing Top 20.

-Seven former Miss Kansas Teen USAs went on to win the Miss title, and also two Miss Missouri Teen USAs (Missouri is also a Vanbros state).
+Eight former Miss Kansas Teen USAs went on to win the Miss title, and also two Miss Missouri Teen USAs (Missouri is also a Vanbros state).

-Asia Cymone Smith from Wichita was crowned Miss Kansas USA 2025 on March 23, 2025, at Polsky Theater in Overland Park.
-She represented Kansas at Miss USA 2025.
+Madilynn Becker from Herington was crowned Miss Kansas USA 2026 on June 7, 2026, at Polsky Theater in Overland Park.
+She will represent Kansas at Miss USA 2026.